Dog Food Intolerance or Allergies?

-Food allergies are not as common as you think.
+Dog food allergies are not as common as you may think.
 Also, food allergy means something different than food intolerance.

 Is it a lot to learn at once?
 Trust me.
 I will keep it short and compressed.